Wednesday, November 20, 2024

 Targeted for: Organizing and attending protests against Putin

-In 2019, when Mikhail Savostin, an anti-Putin activist, was released after spending more than a year in a Russian prison in the southwestern city of Stavropol on dubious charges of marijuana possession, he realized that he was no longer strong enough to fight the state.
+In 2019, when Mikhail Savostin, an anti-Putin activist, was released after spending more than a year in a Russian prison in the southwestern city of Stavropol on dubious charges of marijuana possession, he realized that he was no longer strong enough to fight the regime.
 Having faced multiple arrests, torture and experienced a hunger strike in jail, his health had deteriorated.
-Finally, in August of 2021, Savostin, 47, left Russia for Cyprus, hoping to win political asylum and start a new life.
+Finally, in August of 2021, Savostin, now 47, left Russia for Cyprus, hoping to win political asylum and start a new life.

 The sense of safety he felt after arriving in Cyprus was short-lived, as he began receiving threats less than a year later for his online criticism of the 2022 Russian invasion of Ukraine.
 One morning, as he left his home, he was shocked to see what he described as a “warning” from Russian authorities.
-A poster had appeared in the city of Limassol, featuring monochrome photos of prominent Russian dissidents based in Cyprus who had been critical of the Ukraine war, including Savostin.
+A poster had appeared in the city of Limassol, featuring black-and-white photos of prominent Russian dissidents based in Cyprus who had been critical of the Ukraine war, including Savostin.
 The poster included mourning ribbons and funeral lamps, implying that the individuals depicted were deceased.
-According to local media, some of these individuals were questioned by the Cyprus police prior to the emergence of the threatening poster.
+According to local media, some of these individuals were questioned by the Cyprus police prior to the emergence of the mysterious poster.
 While Savostin does not know who was behind this act, he believes it was a death threat issued by the Russian authorities as a result of his anti-Putin posts on social media, where he commands a significant following.

 After the invasion of Ukraine in February 2022, the Russian government intensified its crackdown on dissent.
 The authorities began actively targeting those who criticized the war.
 Within two weeks of the start of the war, at least 150 journalists were said to have fled Russia.
 In March of 2022, President Putin enacted a series of new laws criminalizing criticism of the invasion or the Russian army, making dissent even more dangerous.